Evulpes/Remap-Memory-Region/README.md

 I'm not going to talk about the sectioned bool for this write-up, because in the scenario context it's not overly relevant.

 #### 3. Stop!
 Hammertime.
-Now, because of how we're going to modify the initial rights, we're going to need to pull a MC Hammer and freeze the process while we make our changes.
-If we don't, our application will just crash :( We can use NtSuspendProcess for this as we're fine suspending everything.
+Now, because of how we're going to modify the initial rights, we're going to need to pull a (MC Hammer)[https://youtu.be/otCpCn0l4Wo] and freeze the process while we make our changes.
+If we don't, our application will just crash :( We can use [NtSuspendProcess](http://pinvoke.net/default.aspx/ntdll/NtSuspendProcess.html) for this as we're fine suspending everything.

 ```csharp
 Ntpsapi.NtSuspendProcess(hProcess);
 ```
 #### 4. Harry Potter And The Copy Paste Job.
 Next, we'll need to create a copy of the entire region and store it into a buffer within our external process.
-We'll need this as we're basically going to eradicate this memory from Globe of Peacekeeping, and then replace it with a copy; first we'll use VirtualAlloc to reserve some memory in our external process, and then read the memory to that reservation using ReadProcessMemory:
+We'll need this as we're basically going to execute [Order 66](https://youtu.be/xSN6BOgrSSU) on the region and temporarily wipe it from Globe of Peacekeeping's memory.
+After that, we'll then replace it with a copy; first we'll use [VirtualAlloc](https://docs.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualalloc) to reserve some memory in our external process, and then read the memory to that reservation using [ReadProcessMemory](https://docs.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-readprocessmemory):
 ```csharp

 //Allocate a buffer to read the region to.